percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --incremental-force-scan

-   When creating an incremental backup, force a full scan of the data pages in the instance being backuped even if the complete changed page bitmap data is available.
+   When creating an incremental backup, force a full scan of the data pages in the instance to be used in the backup even if the complete changed page bitmap data is available.

 .. option:: --incremental-history-name=name